 From the onset of the BSO initiative, for the Central East LHIN, sustainability has been considered to be an integral and significant component in the Project Plan now in development to carry BSO into 2013/14 and beyond.
 To view the Central East LHIN BSO Sustainability Plan, please click here.

 To download copies of the quarterly BSO reports submitted to the Ministry of Health and Long-Term Care, please click on the links below:

 Making a Difference in the Lives of Local Residents

-As part of its BSO Action Plan, the Central East LHIN is continuing to build capacity and ensure that staff in long-term care homes, hospitals and community agencies have the skills they need to respond to residents and clients with behavioural issues.
-From February 2012 until April 2013 over 1,500 front line and managerial staff from long-term care, hospitals and community agencies had the opportunity to attend some of the over 40 BSO training sessions that were held across the LHIN.
-This training included sessions on:
+As part of its BSO Action Plan, the Central East LHIN is continuing to build capacity and ensure that staff in long-term care homes, hospitals and community agencies has the skills they need to respond to residents and clients with responsive behaviours.
+Since February 2012 over 2000 front line and managerial staff from long-term care, hospitals and community agencies had the opportunity to participate in over 50 BSO training sessions held across the Central East LHIN.